theKashey/react-gearbox/README.md

       - Context.Consumers.

   * `options` is an optional field.
-      - options.transmition(input) => output - build in transmition, to be applied on gears.
+      - options.transmition(input, props) => output - build in transmition, to be applied on gears.

 Produces a `Gearbox` - renderless container, which will provide _torque_ from all gears as a render prop.